Send the link below via email or IMCopy

 If you had to go check your email

 If you got lost or confused or needed to click help

-How many clicks deep you were into the site by the time you had finished your transaction
+How many steps you had to take by the time you had finished your transaction

 Where you were when you had achieved your goal,